MPUSP/nf-core-crispriscreen/docs/usage.md

 ## Introduction

 The pipeline processes (Illumina) next generation sequencing data obtained from CRISPRi repression library screenings.
-It can also used for other types of screenings as long as the input data is similar, that is, short PCR-amplified reads containing some sort of barcodes.
+It can also be used for other types of screenings as long as the input data is similar, that is, short PCR-amplified reads containing some sort of barcodes.
 The pipeline requires as little as three input types:

 - Sequencing data in `*.fastq.gz` format
 - The `samplesheet.csv` describing samples.
 See following section for details.
 - A reference 'library' in `*.fasta` format

-The results of running the pipeline are described in detail at [output](output.md).
+The results of the pipeline are described in detail in the [output](output.md) section.

 ## Samplesheet input